Kalundu, Uvira: Languages

 A variety of languages are spoken.
-Kifuliru, the language of the Fuliru people, is the most widely spoken indigenous language.
+Kifuliru is the most widely spoken indigenous language.
 Among the Vira, both Kijoba and Kivira are used, with Kivira being a hybrid language that has emerged from the fusion of Kifuliru and Kijoba.
-Other languages spoken, though to a lesser extent, include Mashi (spoken by the Bashi), Kibembe (spoken by the Bembe), and Kinyarwanda.
-Swahili, serving as a lingua franca, is the most commonly spoken language and facilitates communication among different ethnic groups.
+Other languages, spoken to a lesser extent, include Mashi (spoken by the Bashi), Kibembe (spoken by the Bembe), and Kinyarwanda.
+Swahili serves as a lingua franca, is the most commonly spoken language, and facilitates communication among different ethnic groups.

 Education

 The commune hosts numerous educational institutions, ranging from public to private and community-run schools.
 However, the exact number of schools, including non-registered institutions, is difficult to determine due to the proliferation of informal educational centers.
 Some of the most prominent schools include the Mwanga Institute of Uvira (Institut Mwanga d'Uvira), Umoja High School (Lycée Umoja), Nuru School Complex Institute (Institut du Complexe Scolaire Nuru), Zawadi Ya Rais, and the Uvira Institute (Institut d'Uvira).
 While Kalundu offers primary and secondary education, institutions of higher learning are located in the neighboring commune of Mulongwe.